Less than 1 minute video explanation of what it is

 Why is this necessary?

 It is a common practice used in many commercial games.
 Intro adds huge value to music, turning into a powerful tool for directing player's feel and blends more into gameplay.

 Maybe if you haven't noticed this before, in this section I will show various examples from games I liked.

 Let's recall memorable moment from favorite games you have played.
 A destined fight with arch rival?
 Roaming over world map for the first time?
 An opening stage that really hooks you that you can't put down the joystick?

 Wondered why they stuck so well in your memory?

 Many commercial game music has certain charm when you are listening to it in the game because they have been programmed to have a nice intro that sets the mood of that particular scene before transitioning seamlessly to a music loop, never having to play the intro again.

 RPG gamers knows the "random encounter".
-In theory it should get really boring after a while, but it works so well and always so exciting partly because of music's intro that really tell you "let's fight!" but at the same time never loop to that intro again, keeping the intro powerful.
-Intro also make the music more memorable, as the player heard the intro he/she will be subconsciously already preparing to hum to the verse.
+In theory it may get really boring after a while, but it works so well and always so exciting partly because of music's intro that really tell you "let's fight!" but at the same time never loop to that intro again, keeping the intro powerful and fresh on every new fight.

 Your tune (and in turn, your game) will be much more memorable and less boring.
 Exaggerate certain feel in your scene more by incorporating a song intro into the design.